fritzb/asynclog/README.md

 # memlog
 High performance thread-safe in-memory logging with lockless ring buffer data structure.
-The library is efficiently fast and completely non-blocking (true non-blocking as no system call will be used when producing the log).
-The in-memory buffer will be persisted to a log file asynchronously.
+The library is efficiently fast and completely non-blocking (true non-blocking as no system call are used when producing the log).
+The in-memory buffer can be persisted to a log file asynchronously.

 Example:
 ```